My name is Manjunath but everyone calls me Manju. On the left is a picture of me at home in South India with my Mum.

 I was not born in the Himalaya but thousands of kilometres away on my family land in Karnataka in South India.
 When I was growing up we had to walk nearly an hour through dense jungle to get to the next house.
 There was no electricty, no roads and no hospitals in the area only dense jungle full of antelopes, cheetahs, monkeys, brightly coloured birds and lots of snakes!
-I am so grateful I had the opporunity to live so close to nature.
+I am so grateful I had the opportunity to live so close to nature.

 Although it is still a very remote area, now there is electricity, roads connecting the tea and coffee plantations and a very large and well regarded ayurvedic (herbal) hospital and research centre.
 Fortunately the area is protected by the Forest Department which means there is no illegal logging or hunting so the jungle trees grow freely and the animals wander without fear.
 It is a really magical place.
 If you visit my Facebook page you will see photos of my family and homestead.

-I have lived in Jersey for over seven years now but I visit India at least once a year to spend time with my family and to study and practice yoga.
+I have lived in Jersey for over 9 years now but I visit India at least once a year to spend time with my family and to study and practice yoga.
 This is a picture of me in the Indian Himalaya buying blankets from Tibetan refugees for my yoga classes in Jersey.